toidiu/toidiu.github.io/content/brag/aws_crypto_ack_freq.md

 #### R
 - Flamegraph result 24.33% -> 25.81% https://github.com/aws/s2n-quic/pull/1298
 - Batching different amount of packets (2, 10, 40, 80): https://user-images.githubusercontent.com/4350690/174196918-6af428e4-9ab7-4458-b3b9-e27ed89c3318.png

+**lessons learned:**
+- we had to be cautious about delaying acks because we were operating on public internet
+- I wonder if an environment like DC would be better for delaying acks
+- acks are a signal within the noise of loss,delay,congestion,etc
+- within a DC there is less noise so it makes sense that we can have less signal and get away with it